-The following vendors are sometimes considered by Gartner clients, along with those appearing in this Magic Quadrant, when deployment needs match their specific capabilities (this list also includes recent market entrants with relevant capabilities).
-This list is not intended to be comprehensive:
+The following vendors are sometimes considered by Gartner clients, along with those appearing in this Magic Quadrant, when deployment needs match their specific capabilities (this list also includes recent market entrants with relevant capabilities and is not intended to be comprehensive):

-- Ab Initio, Lexington, Massachusetts (www.abinitio.com) — Application development toolbox (Co>Operating System) and component library for metadata management and data integration.
+- Ab Initio, Lexington, Massachusetts (www.abinitio.com) — Offers an application development toolbox (Co>Operating System) and component library for metadata management and data integration.

-- Apatar, Walnut, California (www.apatar.com) — Open-source data integration tools focused on ETL and data federation scenarios.
+- Apatar, Walnut, California (www.apatar.com) — Provides open-source data integration tools focused on ETL and data synchronization scenarios.

 - Arbutus Software, Burnaby, British Columbia, Canada (www.arbutussoftware.com) — Provides solutions for mainframe legacy data connectivity and access, in support of data integration and other use cases.

 - Astera Software, Simi Valley, California (www.astera.com) — Provides ETL, CDC and B2B data integration capabilities via the Centerprise Data Integrator product.

 - Ataccama, Stamford, Connecticut, and Prague, Czech Republic (www.ataccama.com) — Provides bulk loaders for industry standard databases management systems, such as Oracle DBMS and Microsoft SQL Server.

 - Attunity, Burlington, Massachusetts (www.attunity.com) — Offers a range of data-integration-oriented products, including adapters (Attunity Connect), CDC (Attunity CDC), replication (Attunity Replicate), data federation (Attunity Federate) and data movements involving cloud-based data structures (Attunity CloudBeam) for various database/file types.